 Drew received his law degree from Lewis & Clark Law School, where he was a member of the Cornelius Honor Society.
 He received a BA History from the University of California at Los Angeles.
 Drew was a Co-author of Chapter 34: Special Problems of Closely Held Businesses, Oregon State Bar Continuing Legal Education (2001 and 2007 Editions).

-• Admitted in OR & CA
+• Admitted in OR and NY (inactive)

 • Complex business transactions, M&A, commercial business advisor

 • Admitted in OR